NASA-AMMOS/AIT-Core/doc/source/api_intro.rst

 Wait
 ----

-The :func:`blis.core.api.wait` function allows us to halt execution in a script until a specified number of seconds have passed or until a supplied condition evaluates to ``True``.
+The :func:`ait.core.api.wait` function allows us to halt execution in a script until a specified number of seconds have passed or until a supplied condition evaluates to ``True``.

 Wait until 2 seconds have passed::